Abstracts 2026

 The talk will survey how Aumann's Agreeing to Disagree paper affected work on knowledge in distributed systems, and will argue that infinite nesting is not the essential aspect of common knowledge.

-(Université Paris-Panthéon-Assas, Laboratoire d'Économie Mathématique et de Microéconomie Appliquée) "Delta-Epsilon Common Knowledge"
+Christina Pawlowitsch (Université Paris-Panthéon-Assas, Laboratoire d'Économie Mathématique et de Microéconomie Appliquée) "Delta-Epsilon Common Knowledge"

 Based on joint work with

-Stefan Schrott
+Stefan Schrott and

-Daniel Toneian (University of Vienna, Mathematics)
+Daniel Toneian

 I report on recent work, joint with Stefan Schrott and Daniel Toneian, proposing a novel notion of approximate common knowledge of an event, which, in continuation of work by Nielsen (1984), is formulated in the language of σ-algebras and applicable for general (and not just countable) probability spaces.
 The proposed concept, (δ, ε)-common knowledge of an event, relies on two elementary “nearby” set-theoretic notions: (1) an event B being δ-nearly contained in a σ-algebra, and (2) an event B being ε-nearly a subset of another event A. For (δ, ε)-common knowledge of an event, we establish: